xdabuss/vendure-plugin-ninja-tax/README.md

 ## Notes

--   If the shiiping address is not from the US, the tax lines will be calculated using the `DefaultTaxLineCalculationStrategy`
+-   If the shiping address is not from the US, the tax lines will be calculated using Vendure's `DefaultTaxLineCalculationStrategy`

 ## Possible improvements